emmagao1/Pewlett-Hackard-Analysis/README.md

   - Total headcount elegible for retiring is 90,398

-  - Categorized the retirement count to title and Senior Engineer and Senior Staff
+  - Categorized the retirement count by title and Senior Engineer and Senior Staff are the majority that's going to retire in the future years, consist approx. 64% of the total retiring population.

-  - To identify employees who are eligible to participate in a mentorship program.
+  - 1,549 employees are elegible for mentorship program, refer to mentorship_eligibility csv for details.

-  - To identify employees who are eligible to participate in a mentorship program.
+  - 43,378 employees had multiple titles throught the work years at Pewlett-Hackard.

 ### Summary